-Vin de pêche
+Vin de peche

 About one quart (1l)

 I used a Saumur, but any inexpensive fruity red wine will work.
-Mine cost a whopping 2.85€.
-Apéritifs like this are meant to be made with cheap red wine, so no need to feel like a cheapskate.
+Aperitifs like this are meant to be made with inexpensive red wine, so no need to feel like a cheapskate.
 You can easily increase the recipe if you’d like to take advantage of the availability of young peach leaves, which give the wine a surprisingly tasty almond flavor.

 1. Wipe the leaves with a damp cloth to remove any grit or debris.
 Pour boiling water into a large preserving jar to clean it.
 Let it stand for 10 minutes then pour out the water and invert the jar to dry.